A BRIEF HISTORY AND SCOPE OF THE INTERNATIONAL SAR

 The International SAR consists of a few members spread out so widely that there is little chance for personal interaction.
 Consequently, a “typical” organization, constitution and bylaws, and set of program elements are not feasible.

 The International SAR nurtures and trains overseas SAR members so that in the event that there are fifteen resident members within a nation, the members will be well-prepared to petition the trustees to form a state-level society.
 For example, the International SAR provided a framework for recruiting members in Mexico and training its officers, resulting in a successful petition in 2002 to become the Mexico SAR.

 Since the International SAR is an administrative construct for a small number of members who are spread around the globe, it is not a regularly-constituted state-level society and is not entitled to a trustee, alternate trustee, or delegates at the annual SAR Congress.
 Members of the International SAR expect that the best interests of the International SAR will be represented by the Vice President General of the International District at trustees’ meetings and annual SAR Congress.

-(Approved by the SAR Executive Committee on September 29, 2000.
+(Approved by the NSSAR Executive Committee on September 11, 2018.
 The International SAR is an administrative unit and has no constitution.)

 Bylaw No. 1 – Name, Status, and Objectives

-The International Society of the SAR (International SAR) is a special state-level society of the National Society of the Sons of the American Revolution (SAR) and operates under the Constitution and Bylaws of the SAR.
-The objectives shall be the same as those specified in the national SAR Constitution.
+The International Society of the Sons of the American Revolution (ITSSAR) is a special state society of the National Society of the Sons of the American Revolution (NSSAR), created for administrative purposes only.
+The ITSSAR operates under the Constitution and Bylaws of the NSSAR.
+The objectives shall be the same as those specified in the NSSAR Constitution.

 Bylaw No. 2 – Territory and Membership